-6.3 There is no reason for children to bring mobile phones to school.
+6.2 There is no reason for children to bring mobile phones to school.
 We appreciate, however, that there are occasions when it is useful for parents to be able to contact older children directly by mobile telephone: this applies particularly to those pupils who travel to or from school alone.

 Generally, children should not to bring a mobile telephone to school.
-The school office will assist if they need to make a telephone call home; and office staff are always more than willing to allow children to ring home from the office when that is appropriate.
+The school office will assist if they need to make a telephone call home; and the School Administrator is always more than willing to allow children to ring home from the office when that is appropriate.